fish-quant/big-fish/docs/source/index.rst

 .. code-block:: bash

-   $ conda create -n bigfish_env python=3.6
+   $ conda create -n bigfish_env python=X.Y
    $ source activate bigfish_env

+With X.Y a valid Python version greater or equal than 3.6.
+Note that Big-FISH is tested only for Python 3.6, 3.7, 3.8 and 3.9.

-We recommend two options to then install Big-FISH in your virtual environment.
+We then recommend two options to install Big-FISH in your virtual environment: from PyPi or GitHub.

 Download the package from PyPi
 ------------------------------